ngageoint/hootenanny/README.md

 * Rivers
 * Roads

-Additional feature types may have custom conflation routines created for them via Javascript by using Hootenanny's [Generic Conflation capability](https://github.com/ngageoint/hootenanny/blob/master/docs/developer/HootenannyConflatingANewFeatureTypeWithGenericConflation.asciidoc).
-Any feature that does not fit into the list above will be conflated with [Generic Geometry Conflation](https://github.com/ngageoint/hootenanny/blob/master/docs/user/GenericGeometryConflation.asciidoc).
+Any feature that does not fit into the list above will be conflated with [Generic Geometry Conflation](https://github.com/ngageoint/hootenanny/blob/master/docs/user/GenericGeometryConflation.asciidoc), which uses a simpler approach than the specific conflation algorithms.
+Additional feature types may have custom conflation routines created for them [Javascript ](https://github.com/ngageoint/hootenanny/blob/master/docs/JavascriptOverview.asciidoc).

 # [Conflation](https://github.com/ngageoint/hootenanny/blob/master/docs/user/Introduction.asciidoc) Workflows
 * **[Reference Conflation](https://github.com/ngageoint/hootenanny/blob/master/docs/user/OldDocs.asciidoc)** (default) - _Keep the best of both_ - Conflate the best geometry and tag parts of map B into map A, favoring map A's data.
 Use this type of conflation when you want conflated output based on the best state of both input datasets.